 These days, any decent DSLR and even some phones can shoot images in a RAW format and allow you to tweak countless settings before publishing.
 Keeping in mind we are living in a very visually oriented era where image-heavy platforms like Instagram and Snapchat are dominating the market.
 So, make sure you are ready to make these adjustments and make the subsequent intervention much easier.
 It is a way of getting a second chance to get the image the way you would have wanted to capture it.
-Fortunately, you will be able to get most of the job done with Lightroom and previously mentioned Photoshop.
+Fortunately, you will be able to get most of the job done with Lightroom and previously mentioned Photoshop and FotoJet.

 User experience (UX)

 If you are unfamiliar with the term, user experience describes the overall feeling one person has while interacting with some website or mobile application.
 Obviously, this is a very broad term that covers a lot of different facets, activities, and design practices.